Radon Problems at School or Work

 In 1991, the Michigan Indoor Radon Program conducted a survey of radon in Michigan's public schools.
 More than 13,000 measurement devices were placed in 388 randomly selected school buildings across the state.
 The survey resulted in nearly 11,600 statistically valid results in 373 buildings in 80 counties.
 Approximately 2.3 percent of the samples exceeded the USEPA guideline of 4 pCi/l, and these elevated levels were distributed among more than 25 percent of the buildings and in over 61 percent of the counties.

 The survey was intended to determine the overall potential for radon problems in schools, and it did confirm that elevated radon levels could occur in schools.
 As is the case with homes, however, the only way to know whether a building has elevated radon levels is to test that building.
 Differing soils and geology, construction factors, and occupancy patterns can result in significantly different radon levels from room to room and from building to building, even in the same general locale.
 All buildings should be tested.

 A non-school workplace would be the second largest contributor for much of the adult population, and as such, it would be a good idea to test for radon and reduce elevated levels in the indoor work environment.
-Since separate measurement protocols have not yet been developed for commercial settings or other large buildings, the procedures outlined in Radon Measurement in Schools, Revised Edition should be used for large buildings, and the home testing protocols outlined in A Citizen's Guide to Radon should be used for small, house-like settings.
+The procedures outlined in ANSI/AARST MALB-2014 Protocol for Conducting Measurements of Radon and Radon Decay Products in Schools and Large Buildings should be used for large buildings as well.

 Additional helpful resources include: